San Luis Obispo Day Trips

-Cruise Highway 1 to Hearst Castle
+Cruise Pacific Coast Highway to Hearst Castle

 One of California’s top vacation attractions, the legendary Hearst Castle, is just 45 minutes north of San Luis Obispo on Highway 1.
 Make your journey as memorable as your destination with pit stops along the Pacific Coast Highway.
 You will certainly be in awe while cruising along the Central Coast.

-Must-See Attractions on Highway 1
+Must-See Attractions on the Pacific Coast Highway

 - Taller than the Great Pyramid of Giza, Morro Rock is a must-see natural treasure located at the entrance of Morro Bay Harbor.

-- Stop at the city of Harmony, most likely the smallest town you’ve ever visited with a mere 18 person population.
+- Stop at the city of Harmony, most likely the smallest town you’ve ever visited with a mere 18-person population.